umhan35/rc/README.md

-rc
+.rc
 ==

+This repo is to store all my run commands.

-Run commands. e.g. ".vimrc" ".bashrc"
+e.g. ".vimrc" ".bashrc" or ".bash_aliases"